PubNubDevelopers/unity-multiplayer-shooter/README.md

 16. For the Leaderboard Function Code, enter the following code:
 ```
 //This function takes a string from a unity game that contains either a username AND and a score, OR a refresh message.
-//The function then looks at the message and creates a user/score json and sends it back.
+//The function then looks at the message and creates a user/score JSON and sends it back.
 Putting the highest score in 0 and the lowest score in [9]
-//If the score submitted is lower than [9] then trhe messages succeeds without intervention
+//If the score submitted is lower than [9] then the messages succeeds without intervention

 //sending a refresh will trigger this function without any intervention.